11 Scientifically-Backed Benefits Of Keto

 - …because there’s a lack of glucose in your blood, your liver breaks down fatty acids from your fat cells – forming ketones

-- The ketones enter your bloodstream and your body uses them as an energy source
+- The ketones enter your bloodstream and your body uses them as an energy source.
+You can also supplement with ketones to raise your blood ketone level.

 - Insulin is the hormone which regulates this process, it makes sure your ketone levels stay in a safe range (by increasing/decreasing ketone production)